hamaluik/blog.hamaluik.ca/posts/2015-03-30-creating-a-code-profiler-in-haxe-using-macros.md

 summary: Haxe macros are said by many to be “black magic”, and in some ways they are—macros in Haxe are actual Haxe code (rather than macros in C/C++ for example, which are just fancy pre-processor directives).
 Macros are undoubtedly the most advanced feature of Haxe and probably the hardest to grasp, however I think a major reason for that is a lack of really solid documentation on the subject.
 To me, the Haxe docs regarding macros are somewhat obfuscated and leave something to be desired, and unfortunately there’s not a lot of other resources online.
 This is what led me to embark on my own journey of learning Haxe macros, and hopefully starting to shed a little more light on their mystery.
 ---

-[Haxe macros](http://haxe.org/manual/macro.html) are said by many to be "black magic", and in some ways they are&mdash;macros in Haxe are actual Haxe code (rather than macros in C/C++ for example, which are just fancy pre-processor directives).
+[Haxe macros](http://haxe.org/manual/macro.html) are said by many to be "black magic", and in some ways they are—macros in Haxe are actual Haxe code (rather than macros in C/C++ for example, which are just fancy pre-processor directives).
 Macros are undoubtedly the most advanced feature of Haxe and probably the hardest to grasp, however I think a major reason for that is a lack of really solid documentation on the subject.
 To me, the Haxe docs regarding macros are somewhat obfuscated and leave something to be desired, and unfortunately there's not a lot of other resources online.
 This is what led me to embark on my own journey of learning Haxe macros, and hopefully starting to shed a little more light on their mystery.

 I had some trouble getting this example off the ground, so I would like to thank [ousado](https://github.com/ousado) for helping me out on the [Haxe IRC](http://webchat.freenode.net/?channels=haxe).
-Haxe is truly a great and supportive community, and if you're ever stuck with something I strongly encourage you to pop on the IRC&mdash;you're bound to have someone help you out!
+Haxe is truly a great and supportive community, and if you're ever stuck with something I strongly encourage you to pop on the IRC—you're bound to have someone help you out!

 <!-- PELICAN_END_SUMMARY -->

-I think I first realized the potential of Haxe macros after reading [underscorediscovery](http://underscorediscovery.com/)'s [post](http://notes.underscorediscovery.com/haxe-compile-time-macros/) on the subject&mdash;before that I had largely ignored macros as I got on just fine without them.
+I think I first realized the potential of Haxe macros after reading [underscorediscovery](http://underscorediscovery.com/)'s [post](http://notes.underscorediscovery.com/haxe-compile-time-macros/) on the subject—before that I had largely ignored macros as I got on just fine without them.
 Then I saw something that caught my eye: _profiling and instrumentation_.
 I'm currently working on formalizing my personal game engine ([Woolli](https://github.com/BlazingMammothGames/Woolli)) that I've somewhat developed during the course of some projects.
 The engine is an entity-component-system engine.
 Right now there is very limited profiling support through inheritence on the systems that are used (but _none_ of the engine code is profiled).
 Although this isn't much of a problem yet as things _seem_ to run smoothly, I just know that one day things are going to break down and when that day comes, a profiler will be an invaluable tool to have.
 Anyway: back to [underscorediscovery](http://underscorediscovery.com/)'s post.
 In it, he mentions the possibility for doing such a thing but declines to dig into any code.
 What a shame!
 Naturally, I've attempted to bridge that gap by writing some code which I will present here.

 Since I also want this to be a bit of a learning experience rather than just a code dump, I will attempt to walk you through what I achieved, how I achieved it, and why I did the things that I did.
 I'll also show you some of my false starts so you can hopefully learn from my mistakes!